Mu0n/F256MiscGoodies/SDCard_Collection/readme.md

 * media/vgm/sshockt.vgm has been added, it's needed for demos/hackGfx.pgz

+* music/firejam_v1.5.pgz from @Mu0n has been updated to v1.5
 * music/jrtracker.bas from @econtrerasd has been moved to this location, originally in the root, and now interacts with files in media/trk/ instead of saving and loading from the root directory
 * music/tracker2.bas from @econtrerasd has been moved to this location, originally in root and now interacts with files in media/tr2/ instead of saving and loading from the root directory

 * toolkit.bas WildBits Graphic Toolkit superbasic program by @econtrerasd added (in the root), and this needs the directories (in the root)